brianglass/anastasis/files/26_september.md

 **Troparia**

-<span style="mso-spacerun: yes">**O**</span>**<span style="mso-spacerun: yes"> </span>**All-immaculate, who bore the way of life, guide me now into the right way, who have been senselessly hurled headlong into pathless places and pits of harsh misdeeds.
+<span style="mso-spacerun: yes">**O**</span> All-immaculate, who bore the way of life, guide me now into the right way, who have been senselessly hurled headlong into pathless places and pits of harsh misdeeds.

 **N**ow having exiled myself by my senseless mind, Virgin of God, I have lived as a prodigal,<a href="#_ftn49" id="_ftnref49">[49]</a> wandering lost to the far country of the passions; but turn me back, save me by your intercessions.

-**M**other and Virgin immaculate, let your servant, burning with the flame of sins and<span style="mso-spacerun: yes">  </span>aflame from the assaults of demons, drink from your streams that flow with life.
+**M**other and Virgin immaculate, let your servant, burning with the flame of sins and  aflame from the assaults of demons, drink from your streams that flow with life.

 **Of the Saint.
 The same Irmos.**